SuperDARN/pydarn/docs/user/hardware.md

 # Accessing Radar and Hardware Information

-Another way to access this information and the radar's full name, institution's name and hemisphere it is in from the station id number (`stid` field in most files) by using `SuperDARNRadars` class.
+Another way to access the hardware information, the radar's full name, the institution's name and the  hemisphere that the radar is located in is by using the `SuperDARNRadars` class with the station id number (`stid` field in most files).
 This class contains a dictionary of all currently accepted SuperDARN radars (including decommissioned):
 ``` python
 import pydarn